Solo Traveling Through South Africa

-Many solo travelers prefer not to self-drive, which makes it difficult to explore areas like the Kruger Park and Garden Route unless you join an organized tour.
+Many solo travelers prefer not to self-drive, which makes it challenging to explore areas like Kruger Park and Garden Route unless you join an organized tour.
 Private game reserves such as Sabi Sand and Phinda are particularly well-suited to solo travelers.

 An excellent way for single travelers to explore South Africa is by combining the Baz Bus and the many backpacker hostels scattered around its cities and other main sites of interest.